-- Kate Hickey, Program Director, Hannah Grimes Center for Entrepreneurship
+- Kate Kirchhofer, Program Director, Hannah Grimes Center for Entrepreneurship

 Board Meetings are held the 3rd Monday of each month at 4:45 pm in the upstairs conference room at the Hannah Grimes Center (25 Roxbury Street, Keene).
-If you are interested in attending, please contact the board at email@example.com.
+If you are interested in attending, please read the following document and then contact the board at firstname.lastname@example.org.